ahlisbon/CJKmaterialProcessing/README.md

    - There are macros built into the Excel file that only work in the desktop version.
 2. Files to download:
    - **Note**: after clicking these links, look for a down arrow on the right side of the GitHub page to download the files.
 When you hover over the icon is should say "Download raw file"
-   - The AHK executible file: [BibData to Spreadsheet.exe](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/BibData%20to%20Spreadsheet.exe)
+   - The AHK executable file: [BibData to Spreadsheet.exe](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/BibData%20to%20Spreadsheet.exe)
    - The INI file: [Bibdata to Spreadsheet.ini](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/BibData%20to%20Spreadsheet.ini) (this is for saving your settings and preferences)
      - ⚠ Always keep the two files above together in the same folder.
    - One of three compatible Excel spreadsheets:
      - [Ordering Materials Template](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/Orders%20-%2020xx-xx%20-%20Template.xlsm)
        - Optimized for general collection development.
      - [Donation Intake Template](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/Donation%20-%20Template.xlsm)
-       - Optimized for processing donations of recieved materials.
+       - Optimized for processing donations of received materials.
      - [Users Select Materials Template](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/Select%20Monographs%20-%20User%20Name%20-%20Template.xlsm)
        - Optimized for letting a Librarian share lists of items for their users to select.